ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

-2HS gets blown up becaues they can covert easily from ariel attacks there are definitely holes in block strings to mash 5p but they need to be labbed (test) has a really nasty round start (6p maybe) that will destroy you if you jump but can be beat with 2HS
+2HS gets blown up becaues they can covert easily from ariel attacks there are definitely holes in block strings to mash 5p but they need to be labbed (test) has a really nasty round start (6p maybe) that will destroy you if you jump but can be beat with 2HS if you pushblock overhead it leaves the followup counterable (2HS hits but doesnt give counterhit so test other options. f.s might give you tether?)

 ## Bridget
 monster lots of high low and command throw mixups but there are definitely holes in offense.